A Small Business Is Not a Business Baby

 So a large majority of businesses in the United States are probably not on track to join the ranks of the mega entrepreneurs, or even SMBs.

-What is the Impact of the Business Baby Myth?
+What Is the Impact of the Business Baby Myth?

 Erroneously presuming that every small business is a business baby, just waiting to grow up, can have negative consequences.
 For the small business itself, having this mindset can encourage the owner(s) to take unnecessary risks and overspend their money and time along the way.

-I have seen this several times over the years with solopreneurs and consultants who have spent enormous amounts of cash (sometimes well into the 5-figures!) to build websites, create logos, hire services, rent retail or office space, and more... all to make themselves appear bigger than they are.
+I have seen this several times over the years with solopreneurs and consultants who have spent enormous amounts of cash (sometimes well into the five figures!) to build websites, create logos, hire services, rent retail or office space, and more... all to make themselves appear bigger than they are.
 They can reason that these would be normal expenses for a larger business that they want to be.
 So they go all in, hoping that the sales will naturally come their way as a result of their investments.
 Then reality reminds them of who and what they are.

 The "Good Problem" Problem